SudhanPlayz/Discord-MusicBot/README.md

 >
 >
 > Please check out the latest list of updates, improvements, and fixes to be made in Version 5 in the Discussions section or by clicking [here](https://github.com/SudhanPlayz/Discord-MusicBot/discussions/236)

-> ### DO NOT INSTALL DISCORD.JS v13 FOR THIS BOT.
-IT IS NOT COMPATIBLE WITH THIS BOT YET.
+> ### DISCORD.JS v13 IS NOT COMPATIBLE WITH THIS BOT YET.
+IT WILL BREAK THIS BOT.
+> This will be compatible once v5 of the bot is out.

 ## ❗Prerequisites❗
 - [Node.js 14](https://nodejs.org/en/download/)